ekhadley/subliminal/README.md

                      - as in the numbers that get boosted from a lion residual bias maybe be a totally different change from what a lion related system prompt does
                      - is the fact that sublearning works evidence against this?
                         - the form of the teacher's intervention is a system prompt.
 The form of the student's model of the intervention is lora finetuning.
-                           - these are completely different ways to make a model behave differently.
+                           - these are completely different ways to intervene on model behavior
                            - Yet subliminal learning is clearly capable of transferring info from one to the other, as subliminal transfer is a thing that happens.
                      - I think it is.
 That makes it simply a question of the representational power of our approximation of the intervention.
                         - this makes multibiases seem more promising as a direction.